opengovfoundation/site-policy/README.md

 Website policy documents as originally used in [Madison](https://mymadison.io) by [The OpenGov Foundation](http://opengovfoundation.org/).
 All of these documents are being released with open licenses, meaning they're **absolutely free to use**.
 This will allow any person or organization - **for profit or not for profit** - to copy, edit, rewrite, and distribute them at no cost!
 They are [Creative Commons CC0 Licensed](https://creativecommons.org/publicdomain/zero/1.0/), dedicating them to the public domain.

+## Disclaimer
+This was created based on United States law, and if you're not in the US the policies here might not be legal wherever you are.

+We are not lawyers, and cannot give you legal advice or tell you what is best for your organization.
+You should have an actual lawyer review these documents before you use them in the first place.
+If you have any questions, ask a lawyer.

+We cannot be held responsible for any legal trouble that these documents get you into.
+You're using them of your own accord.
+We're providing them as-is with no warranty.
+Seriously, please don't sue us.

 ## Available Files

 The following files are available in a variety of formats - use the links below to download them directly.